Teacher Classroom Grants: Making a Difference

 - Preference will be given to proposals that demonstrate support through matching funds, if other grant criteria have been met.

-For each application, the maximum grant amount is $500, with no minimum.
-Two special grants of up to $1,500 each are available during the fall and spring application period.
-Preference will be given to applications that demonstrate support through matching funds, if other grant criteria have been met.
+For each “classroom” application, the maximum grant amount is $500, with no minimum.
+Special grants, of up to $1,500 each, are available if you meet the criteria (see below).

 Application must be submitted by the person who will implement the proposed project.